The Purpose of Internal Communication

 Support requests for additional resource: The profession map framework has been designed using the insights and advice of internal communication practitioners across a range of organisations and sectors and the distribution of knowledge, skills and remit is reflective of combined good practice.
 The framework can be used to help identify additional resources required to fill knowledge and skills gaps and enhance the value that internal communication can add to the organisation.

-The IoIC strongly encourages all internal communication professionals to engage in continuous professional development (CPD), either formally or informally, and supports its members to do so via the IoIC CPD Programme.
+The IoIC strongly encourages all internal communication professionals to engage in continuous professional development (CPD) and supports its members to do so via the IoIC CPD Programme.

 Why not download our Professional Development Planning Tool and start creating your plan today!

-Enabling people at work to feel informed, connected and purposeful in order to drive organisational purpose.
+At the centre of the Map is what the IoIC believes to be the core purpose of IC – to enable people at work to feel informed, connected and purposeful in order to drive organisational performance.

-Explore the range of behaviours which internal communication professionals should look to exhibit in order to be as effective as possible
+The Profession Map also identifies a range of behaviours which internal communication professionals should look to exhibit in order to be as effective as possible.